mandavaravi1/fraudDetection/readme.md

 3) Clustering - KMeans model created during training is loaded, and clusters for the preprocessed prediction data is predicted.
 4) Prediction - Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.
 5) Once the prediction is made for all the clusters, the predictions along with the target values  are saved in a CSV file at a given location, and the location is returned to the client.

+## Execution Steps:

+1) Download the project directory
+2) Run pip instatll -r requirements.txt command  on terminal to load all dependencies
+3) Run main.py
+4)Open browser and hit:
+     http://localhost:5000/train  to train the model
+     http://localhost:5000/predict  to create prediction file on output directory